cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          optimization level of improving ternary/if expressions --data-flow-optimization LEVEL
-                         optimization level of improving variable assignments and and expressions --loop-optimization LEVEL
+                         optimization level of improving variable assignments and and expressions --loop-hoisting LEVEL  optimization level of moving invariant code out of loops --loop-optimization LEVEL
                          optimization level of improving loops --loop-unrolling LEVEL
-                         optimization level of unrolls loops with constant number of iterations (optimization for speed) --function-inlining LEVEL
+                         optimization level of unrolling  loops  with  constant  number  of iterations (optimization for speed)
+  --function-inlining LEVEL
-                         optimization level of inlines stackless function calls (optimization for speed) --case-switching LEVEL
+                         optimization level of inlining stackless function calls (optimization for speed) --case-switching LEVEL
-                         optimization level of modifies suitable case expressions to use jump tables --return-optimization LEVEL
+                         optimization level of modifying suitable case expressions to use jump tables --return-optimization LEVEL
-                         optimization level of speeds up return statements in recursive and stackless functions --jump-straightening LEVEL
+                         optimization level of speeding up return statements in recursive and stackless functions --jump-straightening LEVEL
                          optimization level of simplifying sequences of intertwined jumps --jump-threading LEVEL